-Set Cooking Time using the Number pads.
+Set cooking time using the Number pads.
 P10 (HIGH) and P0 (KEEP WARM) have max. cooking time of 30 minutes.
 For other power levels, the max. time is 99 minutes, 99 seconds.

 Press Start; the cooking will start and the time will count down in the display.
-At the end of cooking, five beeps will sound
+At the end of cooking, five beeps will sound.

-- For reheating, use P10 (HIGH) for liquids, P7 (MED-HIGH) for most foods, and P6 (MEDIUM) for dense foods. - 2.
-For defrosting, use P3 (MED-LOW).
+- 1. For reheating, use P10 (HIGH) for liquids, P7 (MED-HIGH) for most foods, and P6 (MEDIUM) for dense foods. - 2.
+For defrosting, use P3 (MED-LOW). - 3.
+After pressing Start, the selected power level can be recalled.
+Hold Power Level for 2 seconds, then the display window will indicate the power level and keep for 2 seconds.

-DO NOT OVERCOOK: This oven requires less time to cook than older units.
+DO NOT OVERCOOK:

+This oven requires less time to cook than older units.
 Overcooking will cause food to dry out and may cause a fire.
 A microwave oven's cooking power tells you the amount of microwave power available for cooking.

-Stage Cooking:
+Multistage Cooking:

 For more than one stage of cooking, repeat steps 1 and 2 for each stage of cooking before pressing Start.
 The maximum number of stages for cooking is three.
 When operating, two beeps will sound between each stage.
 Five beeps will sound at the end of the entire sequence.
-Automatic function (such as frozen food, sensor cook (reheat), popcorn, coffee/milk and turbo defrost) can not be used with 3 stage cooking.
+Automatic function (such as Frozen Foods, Sensor Cook (Reheat), Popcorn, Coffee/Milk and Turbo Defrost) can not be used with 3 stage cooking.